Sant'Antonio di Gallura

-Sant'Antonio di Gallura (Gallurese: Sant' Antòni, Sant' Antòni de Calanzànos) is a municipality in the Province of Sassari in the Italian region Sardinia, located about 200 km north of Cagliari and about 20 km northwest of Olbia.
+Sant'Antonio di Gallura (Gallurese: Sant' Antòni, Sant' Antòni de Calanzànos) is a municipality in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 200 km north of Cagliari and about 20 km northwest of Olbia.
 Sant'Antonio di Gallura borders the following municipalities: Arzachena, Calangianus, Luras, Olbia, Telti.

 The economy is based on agriculture, animal husbandry and production of cork.
 People move seasonally to the nearby Arzachena and Olbia to work in touristic structures.